 We therefore need to provide a sufficient safety factor against this that will also cover the typical onsite issues shown above.

 In India, we have seen an alarming trend where people are marketing a “2D” coupler system where the length of the coupler has been reduced by about 20% to 2x bar diameter.
-It does pass all the necessary tests in the standard, but does not perform well when you try to mimic the onsite problems listed above.
-We are sure it is only a matter of time before similar products appear in other countries as people strive for cost reduction, but we need to be aware that in this case, cost reduction is directly reducing the safety if the system.
+It does pass all the necessary tests in the standard but does not perform well when you try to mimic the onsite problems listed above.
+We are sure it is only a matter of time before similar products appear in other countries as people strive for cost reduction, but we need to be aware that in this case, cost reduction is directly reducing the safety of the system.